Tattoo Equipment Evolution – Part 5: Magnum Tattoo Needle Configurations – REBEL

 REBEL Precision 17 Magnum Tattoo Cartridges sterile blister pack with gauge and safety details

-REBEL 27 Magnum tattoo needle retail box with open drawer, cartridge and blister pack showing RTC coding, gauge, and details
+REBEL Precision 27 Magnum tattoo needle cartridge packaging showing RTC-27M code, #10 gauge, and sterility indicators

 Theoretical Magnum Tattoo Needle Manufacturing Variations